gallantries/video-library/docs/events/mtb-ngs/program.md

       delving into the analysis of the genomes we would like to share with you some notions important to the inference of direct transmission and to the interpretation of drug resistant patterns.
   day3-1:
     title: "Evolutionary epidemiology: using phylogenetics to understand DR emergence and Mtb transmission"
     trainings:
       - icebreaker:
           - prompt: "What is your favorite dish (food or drink)?
 Bonus points for recipes!"
             channel: event-mtb-ngs
       - external:
           title: "Webinar: Drug resistance prediction"
           author: GaloGS
           description: Principles of drug resistance detection from genomic data
           length: 20m
           video: Ddwt-_gQR2M
           other:
-            -label:Assessment
+            - label: Assessment
-             value:"**Finished watching the webinar as part of the Mtb NGS training event?** Share your thoughts with us [here](https://docs.google.com/document/d/1WnvgYtTUOJGxTUEQCL0-HOlHNkqo293LaqaGB9EKojM/edit#heading=h.bs9dcv9mioqd)"
+              value: "Finished watching the webinar as part of the Mtb NGS training event?
+Share your thoughts with us [here](https://docs.google.com/document/d/1WnvgYtTUOJGxTUEQCL0-HOlHNkqo293LaqaGB9EKojM/edit#heading=h.bs9dcv9mioqd)"
           note: |
             *The completion of this assessment is a requirement for the certificate of attendance.*